Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

 If you want the moveset to stay constantly, use the "Online Player" buttons, and BEFORE the loading screen.
 Both online players must load the same moveset on the same players.

-1.0.17 Changelog:
+1.0.19 Changelog:
-- [EXTRACTOR] Added Tekken 5 (not DR) support
-- [IMPORTER] Allow T7 movesets to use opponent-specific conditions
+- [EDITOR] Add "First"/"Last" navigation buttons
-- [EDITOR] Rename u1_list to x_direction in reaction list
+- [EDITOR] Add button to create/copy/delete move in current moveset
-- [EDITOR] Fix move copying
-1.0.18 Hotfix: [EDITOR] Fix character list sometimes erroring

 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---